What is student financial aid?

 How do I apply for financial aid?

-You can complete the Free Application for Federal Student Aid (FAFSA) electronically from your computer or by paper.
-The FAFSA is the application form required for all federal and state aid.
+You can complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
+The FAFSA is the application form required for all federal aid.
+The application for New York State aid can be found at www.hesc.ny.gov.

 When should I apply?